What are Power Surges?

 Another often overlooked form of power surge you need to be aware of comes from nearby lightning strikes.
 Lightning does not even have to strike your home or immediate area to cause a spike in your electrical current.
 If lightning strikes a transformer anywhere in your electrical grid, it could cause enough of a spike to wipe out your entire electrical system including your lights.
 If possible, it is always advisable to unplug electronic devises and LED lights during electrical storms for this reason.

 Using LED Lights with Generators

 Generators are a great source of power in areas where there is no electrical outlets available.
 While you can use a generator to power 120VAC LED lights, it is important to know that the voltage and amperage in all generators fluctuate greatly as the generator powers up and powers down.
 These power fluctuations will absolutely kill the LED driver in any high intensity LED light.
-If you are going to use a generator to power your LED lights, DO NOT plug the light(s) into the generator until it is fully powered up and always unplug the light(s) from the generator before shutting the generator down.
+If you are going to use a generator to power your LED lights, we recommend using our 10KA, Surge Protector which will protect your lights from power-surges caused from the generator cycling up and down.
+Another way of protecting your lights is not to plug the light(s) into the generator until it is fully powered up and always unplug the light(s) from the generator before shutting the generator down.
 Doing this will minimize the amount of power fluctuations the lights are subject to and will help prevent damage to the drivers.

 Please contact us 785-621-2646 if you have any questions about any of our products.